-ADvTECH has always believed education to be the enabler of South Africa’s prosperity and success because it equips our learners and society with the necessary skills required by the country to grow the economy.
-We are renowned for our commitment to quality education and we have become increasingly aware of our role in contributing meaningfully towards the attainment of inclusive growth in South Africa through education and human capital development.
-In our quest to enrich more people’s lives and prospects, we continue to increase our more affordable offerings at school and tertiary level.
-This, combined with our strategy to increase our resourcing division’s joint venture partnerships in the rest of Africa, means we remain well positioned as the leader in quality private education and resourcing services, and poised for continued growth into the future.
+ADvTECH has always believed that our core business, education, will be the enabler of Africa’s prosperity and success because it equips our students, as future leaders, with the skills required to grow the economy.
+We are renowned for our commitment to academic excellence and we have become increasingly alive to our role in contributing meaningfully towards the attainment of inclusive growth in South Africa and throughout the rest of Africa through education and human capital development.
+In our quest to enrich more people’s lives and prospects, we will continue to increase our more affordable offerings at school and tertiary level.
+This, combined with our strategy to increase our resourcing division’s joint venture partnerships in the rest of Africa and our continued expansion into Africa as outlined in the CEO’s report, means our position as the leader in quality private education and resourcing services remains unrivalled, and that our growth trajectory remains intact.

 Finally, I wish to thank all our stakeholders for their continued support and engagement.